jitsi-contrib/prosody-plugins/event_sync/README.md

   - name (if JWT token auth used.
 Taken from user context.)
   - email (if JWT token auth used.
 Taken from user context.)
   - id (if JWT token auth used.
 Taken from user context.)
-  - affiliation (if JWT token auth used.
-Taken from user context.)

 Example: